 Provide the GPS coordinates for the location where the event occurred.
 Report coordinates

-as Degree Minutes to the third decimal place.
+as Degree Minutes to at least the third decimal place (e.g., DD MM.MMM).

 DATE OF EVENT (MM/DD/YYYY) TIME OF EVENT

 LATITUDE (DEGREE MINUTES TO THIRD DECIMAL PLACE) LONGITUDE (DEGREE MINUTES TO THIRD DECIMAL PLACE)